 No yelling: Don't yell across the house or between rooms.
 Do not yell requests or accusations; have a conversation.

-Ask for your child's input to solve repeated problems: If your child's shoes are always missing, or there are always books all over the bedroom floor, or he can't seem to get through his weekend chore list, ask them help.
+Ask for your child's input to solve repeated problems: If your child's shoes are always missing, or there are always books all over the bedroom floor, or he can't seem to get through his weekend chore list, ask them to help.
 Is there a better place to keep shoes?
 Would moving a bookshelf closer to the bed help?
 Is one particular chore overly time-consuming?

 Modeling Listening Behavior